Freedom of religion in Singapore: Legal and policy framework

-Restrictions on religious groups
+Restrictions on new religious movements (NRMs)

 Deregistration of Jehovah's Witnesses

-In 1972 the government deregistered the Singapore Congregation of Jehovah's Witnesses on the grounds that its existence was prejudicial to public welfare and order because its members refuse to perform military service (obligatory for all male citizens), salute the flag, or swear oaths of allegiance to the state.
-At the time, there were approximately 200 Jehovah's Witnesses in the country; as of 2007 there were approximately two thousand.
-Although the Court of Appeals in 1996 upheld the rights of members of Jehovah's Witnesses to profess, practice, and propagate their religious belief, and the Government does not arrest members for being believers, the result of deregistration has been to make public meetings of Jehovah's Witnesses illegal.
+In 1972, the government revoked the registration of the Singapore Congregation of Jehovah's Witnesses, stating that its presence posed a risk to public welfare and order.
+This was due to the group's refusal to perform mandatory military service (required of all male citizens), salute the flag, or take oaths of allegiance to the state.
+While the Court of Appeals in 1996 affirmed the rights of Jehovah's Witnesses members to profess, practice, and share their religious beliefs, and the Government does not arrest individuals merely for being adherents, the deregistration has effectively rendered public meetings of Jehovah's Witnesses unlawful.
 Nevertheless, since the 1996 ruling, no charges have been brought against persons attending or holding Jehovah's Witness meetings in private homes.

 The government can also influence religious practice through the Maintenance of Religious Harmony Act.
 The act was passed in 1990 and revised in 2001 in response to actions that the Government viewed as threats to religious harmony.
 This includes aggressive and "insensitive" proselytizing and "the mixing of religion and politics."
 The act established the Presidential Council on Religious Harmony, which reports to the Minister for Home Affairs and is empowered to issue restraining orders against leaders and members of religious groups to prevent them from carrying out political activities, "exciting disaffection against" the Government, creating "ill will" between religious groups, or carrying out subversive activities.
 These orders place individuals on notice that they should not repeat such acts; contravening a restraining order can result in fines of up to $6,622 (SGD 10,000) and up to two years' imprisonment for a first offense.
 The act also prohibits judicial review of its enforcement or of any possible denial of rights arising from it.